Courses

 DMT 100 Introduction to Diesel Mechanics (4)

-3 hours lecture / 3 hours laboratory
+3 hours lecture/3 hours laboratory

-Theory and practice of fundamental skills for the maintenance and operation of basic diesel engines.
 Topics for study include: basic theory of operation; engine applications; engine lubricating and cooling; intake, exhaust and fuel systems; and electronic control.

 DMT 105 Heavy-Duty Diesel Tune Up and Engine Analysis (4)

-3 hours lecture / 3 hours laboratory
+3 hours lecture/3 hours laboratory

 Prerequisite: DMT 100

-The use of software and diagnostic equipment in performing diesel tune-up.
-Topics include: theory of operation, tune-up procedures, fuel system function and repair, diagnostic equipment usage, electronic engine controls, mechanical and electronic engine system troubleshooting.
+Topics for study include: theory of operation, tune-up procedures, fuel system function and repair, diagnostic equipment usage, electronic engine controls, mechanical and electronic engine system troubleshooting.

 DMT 110 Heavy-Duty Electricity (4)

-3 hours lecture / 3 hours laboratory
+3 hours lecture/3 hours labratory

-Heavy-duty electricity systems principles and service.
-Topics of study include electrical theory, batteries, wiring diagrams, 12V and 24V starters, alternators and electrical troubleshooting, and test equipment.
+Topics of study include: electrical theory, batteries, wiring diagrams, 12V and 24V starters, alternators and electrical troubleshooting, and test equipment.

 DMT 115 Alternative Fuels (4)

-3 hours lecture / 3 hours laboratory
+3 hours lecture/3 hours laboratory

-Recommended preparation: DMT 100
+Recommended Preparation: DMT 100

-Theory and servicing of alternative fueled engines.
-Topics for study include various types of fuels, fuel handling and safety procedures, basic principles, regulators and mixers, all system components operation and service, electronic control systems, and emission testing.
+Topics for study include: various types of fuels, fuel handling and safety procedures, basic principles, regulators and mixers, all system components operation and service, electronic control systems, and emission testing.

 DMT 120 Air Brake Systems (4)

-3 hours lecture / 3 hours laboratory
+3 hours lecture/3 hours laboratory

-The service and repair of heavy duty hydraulic and air brake systems and their components.
-Topics of study include brake troubleshooting, complete system repair, anti skid brake system, and related axle services.
+Topics of study include: brake troubleshooting, complete system repair, anti skid brake system, and related axle services.

 DMT 125 Truck Transmission and Drive Lines (4)

-3 hours lecture / 3 hours laboratory
+3 hours lecture/3 hours laboratory

-Service and repair of heavy duty truck drive lines.
-Topics for study include the disassembly, inspection and reassembly of single and multiple disc clutches, four to fifteen speed transmissions, universal joints, and differentials.
+Topics of study include: the disassembly, inspection and reassembly of single and multiple disc clutches, four to fifteen speed transmissions, universal joins, and differentials.

 DMT 130 Medium Duty Diesel Engine Tune Up (4)

-3 hours lecture / 3 hours laboratory
+3 hours lecture/3 hours laboratory

-The use of diesel tune up and diagnostic equipment.
 Topics include: fuel systems; compression testing; fuel pump and injection timing; troubleshooting procedures; alternators, regulators, and starting systems.

 DMT 135 Basic Hydraulics (4)

-3 hours lecture / 3 hours laboratory
+3 hours lecture/3 hours laboratory

 Basic hydraulic system principles and service.
 Topics of study include hydraulic theory, safety requirements, hydraulic diagrams and ISO symbols, component operation, service and repair troubleshooting, and test equipment usage.